smolikja-team/smolikja.team/memory-bank/project-summary.md

 ### What Was Built

-A single-page web application with 3 sections featuring scroll snap functionality:
+A single-page web application with 3 sections featuring responsive scroll snap functionality:

 1. **Intro Section** - Welcome message with hero content
 2. **Projects Section** - Portfolio showcase with 3 featured projects